atashfeshan/graph/README.md

 # graph
-it can find a nearst way between to node of a grath
+it can find a nearst way between to node of a graph